chanzuckerberg/single-cell-curation/docs/curation-proto-tut.md

 **Note:** Some assays, such as scATACseq or other epigenetic assays may not have a standardized way of representing a raw count matrix.
 While we still require there to be a matrix in location annotated as `raw`, some alternative options exist for these assays such as putting the un-normalized gene activity matrix in the `raw` slot.
 Since `adata.raw.X` can take matrices that are of a different dimensionality than `adata.X`, you could potentially put in a peak x cell matrix in this location instead.
 We leave this up to the author's discretion, but are happy to chat about options.
 --->

-**Note:** In addition to these data, other representations of the expression matrix (alternative normalizations, SCTransform, corrected counts from SCTransform or background corrected counts) can all be stored as `layers` your anndata object (as long as they maintain the same dimensionality of the main expression matrix used for visualization).
+**Note:** In addition to these data, other representations of the expression matrix (alternative normalizations, SCTransform, corrected counts from SCTransform or background corrected counts) can all be stored as `layers` in your anndata object (as long as they maintain the same dimensionality of the main expression matrix used for visualization).

 **Note:** Information which pertains to the cellxgene schema will be stored in the `adata.uns` and `adata.obs` slots of the `anndata` object and will be discussed in the [next section](#schema-definition).